digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

 After this, add a demo page component to the examples module: `packages/styleguide/src/examples/pages`.

 ## Project structure
-- `packages/aui-<package>`: Acpaas UI package/library
+- `packages/aui-<package>`: Antwerp UI package/library
 - `packages/styleguide`: Angular application featuring demo's of the packages
     - `src/aui/aui.module.ts`: Shared module that imports/exports all needed ACPaaS packages for demo purposes
     - `src/examples`: Example module containing pages and routes for the demos.

 ## Releases

-To publish a new version of ACPaas UI, run:
+To publish a new version of Antwerp UI, run:
 ```shell
 npm run publish:all
 ```

 Internally, this will use [Lerna](https://lerna.js.org) to publish all the Angular packages.
 Note that you'll need the appropriate access to publish.

-ACPaaS UI is released at least once a month, and more often if there are high priority changes.
+Antwerp UI is released at least once a month, and more often if there are high priority changes.
 If your PR has been merged but not yet released, and it is high priority, please ping the [#acpaas-ui-ngx channel][acpaas-ui-ngx] to ask for an out-of-band release.

 The project follows [Semantic Versioning](https://semver.org/).
 The latest stable major version is developed on the `master` branch.
 For other major versions there are separate `vX-dev` branches.
 For more info on the exact versioning policy, see the [versioning guide](./guidelines/VERSIONING.md).